Sunday 14 April 2024

 The Confederates must stay in place for four Game-Turns.
 From the 5th Game-Turn onward the Confederates can retreat.
 They can only leave the table via the road junction marked ( TO NEW BERN) .

-This is the spot where the the bridge crosses the Neuse river.
+This is the spot where the bridge crosses the Neuse river.
 If 8 Confederate infantry stands manage to leave the board by Game-Turn 8 AND/ OR BEFORE ONE Gunboat makes it ( completely intact ) to the Confederate baseline the battle is a draw.

 Historical note: The Confederates were putting up a good fight.
 However when the Union Infantry penetrated the middle part of the line via the creek, some of the Confederate infantry panicked which triggered a general retreat.
 The cannon in Fort Thompson and Fort Ellis were spiked by the garrison troops before they left but the Union troops still captured a number of field pieces.